reupen/columns_ui/README.md

 Windows 11 SDK from the right-hand side.

 #### Installing vcpkg

-Some dependencies are managed using [vcpkg](https://github.com/Microsoft/vcpkg) and it must be installed to build Columns UI.

 You can install and set up vcpkg by running the following commands (in a directory of your choice outside the Columns UI source tree):